Organa-DNA/dna/_docs/how-to-copy.md

 How to clone the Organa DNA
 ==========================

-The Organa DNA is [open-source on github](https://github.com/theproductspace/crisp-dna), so you are welcome to copy it and create something similar.
+The Organa DNA is [open-source on github](https://github.com/Organa-DNA/dna), so you are welcome to copy it and create something similar.

 Why clone the Organa DNA?
 ------------------------

-Perhaps you are an independent consultant and want to start some kind of collaboration with others.
+Perhaps you are an independent adviser and want to start some kind of collaboration with others.
 You don't want to run it as a traditional consulting company, and yet you don't want to invent a model from scratch.
 In that case you can start from our model and modify it to fit your needs.

 Remember we cloned it from the folk at Crisp in Sweden so if your company or organisation is closer to the Swedes than us Australians, maybe that one will suit you.
 Otherwise, off you go :)

-Although we happen to work as product management, digital, or UX consultants, there is nothing in our model that is specific to this consulting business.
+Although we happen to work as product management, digital, or UX advisers, there is nothing in our model that is specific to this consulting business.

 What's the licensing model?
 ---------------------------